RUSSIA: 200 people on criminal trial for exercising freedom of religion or belief

 The Supreme Court ordered the liquidation as "extremist" of all registered Jehovah's Witness organisations in 2017, and outlawed their activities.

-Jehovah's Witnesses and Muslims who meet to read Nursi's works are prosecuted under Criminal Code Article 282.2, Part 1 or Part 2 ("Organisation of" or "Participation in the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").
+After being kept under FSB security service or police surveillance for some months, most targeted Jehovah's Witnesses and Muslim readers of Nursi's works are prosecuted under Criminal Code Article 282.2 for either "organising" (Part 1), or "participating in" (Part 2), "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity".

 Jehovah's Witnesses still being convicted and jailedDespite the Supreme Court's October 2021 amended guidance, five criminal cases against Jehovah's Witnesses have ended in prison sentences for 17 individuals since the beginning of June 2022.
 Their prison terms range in length from two years under Criminal Code Article 282.2, Part 2 to seven years under Part 1.
 (Two other defendants received suspended sentences in the same court proceedings.)